-Not only do you need to ensure that every user has access to these print queues, but also that the necessary drivers are installed locally to communicate with these queues.
-What’s worse is that these traditional print drivers also need to be installed one by one, with no option for global control.
+Not only do you need to ensure that every user has access to these print queues, but also that the necessary drivers are installed locally to communicate with those queues.
+What’s even worse is that these traditional print drivers also need to be installed one by one, with no option for global control.

 Sadly, what many companies leave behind in their quest for cloud-enabled efficiency is their print infrastructure.
-And it’s really through no fault of their own—although some players like the now-defunct Google Cloud Services have popularised the concept of cloud printing, it has remained a relatively untapped industry.
+And it’s really through no fault of their own—although some players, like the now-defunct Google Cloud Services, have popularised the concept of cloud printing, it has remained a relatively untapped industry.

-What is HCP?
+What Exactly is HCP?

 If you’re concerned about data storage safety with HCP, fear not.
 Whether you choose to use a private cloud or a public cloud service, with HCP, your print jobs always stay safely behind your own firewall’s protection.
 This means that it’s only the central management and set up controlled by the cloud—your data is safe and secure.